flaneurette/Emergency-USB-Kit/Install/EMERGENCY-READER-IMG/README.md

 A premade `EMERGENCY-READER.IMG` has been prepared and put inside `/LiveOS/`

-To create a very small linux from scratch (about 15MB) just run `install-reader.sh`
+To create a very small linux from scratch (about 15MB) just run `install-reader.sh`, best to run it from Windows WSL.

 # Reader